AxillaInAJar/calc/README.md

 # Basic calc.
 Made with lots of love?

-Files found in */www* folder.
-I swear.
+Files found in <b>/www</b> folder.
+Just download a .zip.
+By the way, this is meant for PhoneGap.
+For phones.